Aquatic-Labs/Umbra-Mod-Menu/README.md

 # Getting Started:
+## v1.2.4 and above
+1. Head to [releases](https://github.com/Acher0ns/Umbra-Mod-Menu/releases) and download `UmbraMenu-vX.X.zip`
+2. Extract the zip.
+3. While the game is running, run `UmbraInjector.exe`

+Note: Make sure `UmbraInjector.exe` and the `Data` folder stay in the same directory.

+## v1.2.3 and below
 ### Requirements
 - [ ] A Mono Injector.
 [Sharpmonoinjector](https://github.com/warbler/SharpMonoInjector) is recommended and is used in this tutorial.